hashedalgorithm/draupnir/README.md

 - **pattern**: Optional.
 Regular expression pattern for validating the field value.
 - **view**: Optional.
 Configuration for the view of the property, including size settings for different breakpoints.

+Note
+If the minimum property is not specified and the required property is set to true, the field will automatically be validated with a minimum length of 1.
+This behavior applies exclusively to fields of string or string array types.

+In other words, when a string or string array is marked as required, the system will enforce that the field must contain at least one character or one element, respectively, unless a custom minimum value is explicitly provided.

 Screen Breakpoints

 ```typescript